Overview of Biliary Function

 View Patient Education

-The liver produces about 500 to 600 mL of bile each day.
-Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bile salts, phospholipids (mostly lecithin), cholesterol, bilirubin, and other endogenously produced or ingested compounds, such as proteins that regulate gastrointestinal function and drugs or their metabolites.
-Bilirubin is a degradation product of heme compounds from worn-out red blood cells (RBCs) and is the pigment that gives bile its yellow-green color.
+The liver produces approximately 500 to 600 mL of bile each day.
+Bile is isosmotic with plasma and consists primarily of water and electrolytes but also organic compounds: bilirubin, bile salts, phospholipids (mostly lecithin), cholesterol, and proteins that regulate gastrointestinal function and medications or their metabolites.

 View of the Liver and Gallbladder

 The sphincter of Oddi, which surrounds both the pancreatic duct and the common bile duct, includes a sphincter for each duct.
 Bile does not normally flow retrograde into the pancreatic duct.
-These sphincters are highly sensitive to cholecystokinin and other gut hormones (eg, gastrin-releasing peptide) and to alterations in cholinergic tone (eg, by anticholinergic drugs).
+These sphincters are highly sensitive to cholecystokinin and other gut hormones (eg, gastrin-releasing peptide) and to alterations in cholinergic tone (eg, by anticholinergic medications).

 quizzes_lightbulb_red